Hours of Operation:

 Jacket no longer fit?
 Bring it in, we accept gently used motorcycle clothing & accessories for consignment.

-Be sure to catch our commercial airing locally, starting on the FX channel/ SONS OF ANARCHY
+Be sure to catch our commercial airing locally.

 The Recycle Biker Shop

 © 2014 All Rights Reserved by The Recycle Biker Shop

 Check out a few of our safety and awareness tips

 The Recycle Biker Shop is the Mid South’s premier independent retailer of motorcycle clothing and accessories.
 We carry the largest selection of new and gently used Consignment biker gear.
 With 3000 sq. feet of merchandise, we offer men’s & women’s leathers, helmets, sunglasses, jewelry, patches, flags & mounts, boots, do rags, cleaning supplies, Royal Purple oil, oil filters, pins, stickers, t-shirts, sissy bar bags, tour bags, Anti Monkey Butt powder, belts, tool kits, knives, doggie clothing, hats, socks, rain suits, face masks, and assorted gift items.

 MAC (Motorcycle Awareness Campaign) of Tennessee (Bradley Lea Memorial) Chapter, this a grass roots group of Bikers trying to educate the Public about watching out for Motorcycles.
 We need Members and Volunteers!
 Membership is $15 a year.
 Also we have a North Mississippi Chapter too!